srcery-colors/srcery-vim/README.md

 ./srcery
 ================================

 Colorscheme inspired by [Gruvbox](https://github.com/morhetz/gruvbox) and [Railscast](https://chriskempson.github.io/base16/#railscasts).
 Srcery's goal is to look good using a 16 color palette.
 This is a fork of [Flattened](https://github.com/romainl/flattened), and tries to follow its example of simplicity.
+That being said, most of the code used in the colorscheme is lifted straight from [Gruvbox](https://github.com/morhetz/gruvbox), so most credit goes to morhetz and the contributers of that project.

 ## Requirements